microsoft/adaptivecards-templates/private-templates-service/adaptivecards-templating-client/javascript/docs/TemplateApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //bearer_auth.apiKeyPrefix = 'Token';

-var apiInstance = new AdaptiveCardsTemplatingServiceClientSdk.TemplateApi();
+var apiInstance = new AdaptivecardsTemplatingServiceJavascriptSdk.TemplateApi();

 var templateId = "templateId_example"; // String | ID of template to return